it-beard/evo-bot-go/.qoder/repowiki/en/content/AI-Powered Search/AI-Powered Search.md

 1. The command handler validates the chat type and user permissions
 2. The system prompts the user to enter a search query
-3. Upon receiving the query, the system processes it through the AI pipeline
+3. Upon receiving the query, the system presents search type options (fast/deep)
+4. After search type selection, the system processes the query with AI assistance
-4. Results are formatted and returned to the user
+5. Results are formatted and returned to the user

 The conversation state machine ensures proper sequencing of these steps.
-Each handler uses a two-state conversation: an initial state that captures the user's query, and a processing state that handles the search operation.
-The system maintains user context through a UserDataStore, tracking processing status, cancellation functions, and message references.
+Each handler uses a three-state conversation: an initial state that captures the user's query, a selection state for choosing search type, and a processing state that handles the search operation.
+The system maintains user context through a UserDataStore, tracking processing status, cancellation functions, message references, and search type preferences.

 ```mermaid
 sequenceDiagram